 Bees are essential to a healthy environment and healthy economy.
 We rely on them and other insects to pollinate most of our fruit and vegetables.
 But bees are under threat and without them so is our food and economy.
 You can make your garden, street and community bee-friendly.
 It's also vital that we persuade the government to take action.
 Join the generation that saves bees.

 What did you have for breakfast today?
 Jam on toast?
-Fresh fruit?
-Dried fruit in your muesli or some grilled tomatoes with your fry-up?
+Grilled tomatoes with your fry-up?
 Maybe fruit juice or a coffee?

 Bees are crucial to our economy – without them it would cost UK farmers £1.8 billion a year to pollinate our crops.
 In a world without bees, our food would cost a lot more to produce and our economy would suffer.

 Whether you find them charming or annoying, bees are incredibly important.
 They pollinate plants in gardens, parks and the wider countryside, including more than three-quarters of the UK’s wildflowers.

 Flourishing nature and healthy animal populations are a sign of how healthy our environment is, yet one million species face extinction – including over 20,000 species of bee and a quarter of UK mammals.
 Ask government to prevent mass extinction and protect our animals and the environment.

 3. Bee-friendly spaces are good for us too

 Places that are good for pollinators are good for people too.
 We share bees’ need for varied, natural green spaces and the essentials such places provide, such as clean air and water.
 They’re important if we’re going to cope with a changing climate – natural spaces absorb excess water and heat, and can offer cool shade.